otheruse/arduino-STM32L4/README.md

 ## Credits

-This core is based on the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd)
+This core is forked from the [GrumpyOldPizza](https://github.com/GrumpyOldPizza/arduino-STM32L4) repository, which is based on the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd)